ndp/aida-americas.org-src/sites/all/modules/fckeditor/README.txt

-   2. As of Drupal 5.2, additional step is required: locate file named settings.php inside your drupal directory (usually sites/default/settings.php) and set $cookie_domain variable to the appropiate domain (remember to uncomment that line).
+   2. As of Drupal 5.2, additional step is required: locate file named settings.php inside your drupal directory (usually sites/default/settings.php) and set $cookie_domain variable to the appropriate domain (remember to uncomment that line).
 If you not do this, FCKeditor will claim that file browser is disabled